Lightstreamer/Lightstreamer-example-HelloWorld-adapter-php/README.md

 *  Launch Lightstreamer Server.
 The Server startup will complete only after a successful connection between the Proxy Data Adapter and the Remote Data Adapter.
 * Launch the PHP Remote Adapter: go to the `Deployment_Node_Remote_Adapter` folder and launch:<BR/>
 `> php helloworld.php`<BR/>
-* IMPORTANT: The demo requires  the [pthreads](http://php.net/manual/en/intro.pthreads.php) module installed into your php  environment.
+* IMPORTANT: The demo requires  the [pthreads](http://php.net/manual/en/intro.pthreads.php) module is installed into your php  environment.
 You can get detailed information on how to properly install the module [here](http://php.net/manual/en/pthreads.setup.php).
 The demo has been succesfully tested on the following environments:
  * Windows 7 and 8, with PHP version [VC 11 Thread Safe for X86](http://windows.php.net/downloads/releases/php-5.6.5-Win32-VC11-x86.zip) and pthreed module version [2.0.10-5.6-ts-vc11](http://windows.php.net/downloads/pecl/releases/pthreads/2.0.10/php_pthreads-2.0.10-5.6-ts-vc11-x86.zip)
  * Ubuntu Linux version 14.10, with PHP version 5.6.5 (compiled with the *--enable-maintainer-zts* flag) and pthread module version 2.0.10, installed as a pecl extension.
 * Test the Adapter, launching the ["Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript)  listed in [Clients Using This Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-node#clients-using-this-adapter).